z669016/mybooks/README.md

 including parameter values using the class logger.

-The persistence implementations is unit tested using the ```@JdbcTest``` annotation from Spring, and a ```schema.sql``` to build a default in-memory H2 database, and ```data.sql``` to load a little bit of initial test data.
+The persistence implementations is unit tested using the ```@JdbcTest``` annotation from Spring, and a ```schema.sql``` to build a default in-memory H2 database, and ```data.sql.bak.bak.bak``` to load a little bit of initial test data.

 ### Text parsing for keywords
 Getting keywords from books was a separate challenge, and it took a few cycles to find a reasonable approach.